The Father of Black Aviation.” Anderson lived from 1907 to 1996.

-Born in Bryn Mawr, Pennsylvania, in 1920 Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
+Born in Bryn Mawr, Pennsylvania, Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
 Later, he tried to join the Army to become a pilot but was again rejected because on grounds of racial discrimination.
 He said, in fact, that prejudice was so strong in aviation against blacks that he was unable even to get a ride in an airplane.
 After this, he realized that the only way he was going to be able to learn to fly was to purchase his own airplane.

 After obtaining his license to fly privately, Anderson wanted to earn an Air Transport License so that he could fly commercially.
 In 1930, after being turned down many times in his quest to find someone who would help him, Anderson found Ernie.
 He wrote: